paralleldrive/riteway/README.md

 and add an npm command in your package.json:

 ```
-"riteway": "riteway test/**/*-test.js"
+"test": "riteway test/**/*-test.js"
 ```

+so that you can run tests with: `npm test`.
 Riteway also supports full TAPE-compatible usage syntax, so you can have an advanced entry that looks something like the following:

 ```
-"riteway": "nyc riteway test/**/*-rt.js | tap-nirvana",
+"test": "nyc riteway test/**/*-rt.js | tap-nirvana",
 ```

 In this latter case, riteway run is managed by popular